stawberri/danbooru-node/README.md

 booru.favorites_destroy(2560676)
 ```

+Please note that due to Danbooru's security settings, this function may fail in browsers.

 ### Other endpoints

 If you would like to do something I haven't added to this module yet, you can use these methods: